sprakellab/dopantdynamics/README.md

 For further analysis functions from the `catpy`-library can be used.
 Designated modules can be found in the `catpy/ana/`-folder.

+To calculate the potential-fields in three dimensions for a perfect crystal and from simulation data several functions are avalaible in `plotpotential.py`.

 # dependencies #

 * HOOMD-BLUE -- http://glotzerlab.engin.umich.edu/hoomd-blue/